 At closing, the issuer will enter into a series of interest-rate swaps to eliminate the risk between the fixed rate mortgages and note Libor.
 This hedging is based on a scheduled step-down balance.
 At closing the issuer will also enter into a cross-currency swap to hedge the currency mismatches between the sterling-denominated assets and the euro note liabilities.
 This hedging is balance guaranteed.
-The counterparties for the interest-rate swap are Macquarie Bank Limited, rated 'A'/Stable/'F1' and Lloyds Bank plc rated 'A'/Stable/'F1', while the cross-currency swap is provided by BNP Paribas, London Branch, rated 'A+'/Stable/'F1', which satisfy Fitch's expected minimum rating for swap counterparties (detailed in the report Counterparty Criteria for Structured Finance and Covered Bonds: Derivative Addendum, published 14 May 2014).
+The counterparties for the interest-rate swap are Macquarie Bank Limited, rated 'A'/Stable/'F1' and Lloyds Bank plc rated 'A+'/Stable/'F1', whereas Lloyds Bank plc is also the provider of the cross-currency swap.
+The swap providers satisfy Fitch's expected minimum rating for swap counterparties (detailed in the report Counterparty Criteria for Structured Finance and Covered Bonds: Derivative Addendum, published 14 May 2014).